Table of Contents

 3. Zesty Paws Mobility Bites

 Zesty Paws Mobility Bites are fairly affordable and easy to give.
-Only one chew per 25 pounds of dog, so no trying to hide it in a bowl of dog food.
+You only need to give one chew for every 25 lbs your dog weighs.

 4. Geri-Active Chews